uvishka/Big_Data_Assignment_1/README.md

 # Kafka Order Processing System

 This project implements a real-time order processing system using Apache Kafka and Python.
-It is designed to fulfill the "Big Data Assignment" requirements by demonstrating Avro serialization, real-time data aggregation, and error handling patterns.
+It is designed to fulfill the requirements by demonstrating Avro serialization, real-time data aggregation, and error handling patterns.

 ## Project Overview
 The system consists of a **Producer** that generates mock order data and a **Consumer** that processes these orders.
 It handles: